drvinceknight/Nashpy/docs/contributing/tutorial/index.rst

 This will open a text editor where you can write your commit title and message (similarly to before).

-Once this is done, push the code to github which will automatically update the pull request::
+Once this is done, push the code to Github which will automatically update the pull request::

     $ git push origin add-name-to-contributors-list